sergioburdisso/pyss3/docs/paper/paper.md

 # Conclusions

-We have briefly introduced `PySS3`, an open-source Python package that implements a novel machine learning model for text classification that comes with useful visualization tools.
+We have briefly introduced `PySS3`, an open-source Python package that implements SS3, an interpretable machine learning model for text classification.
+As such, PySS3 comes with useful visualization tools that help understand the reasons behind its classification decisions.
 This software could be especially useful for researchers and practitioners interested in deploying interpretable and more reliable models for text classification.
 Finally, we hope to continue the advancement and improvement of PySS3 through the direct or indirect help of those in the mathematical and computer science disciplines who want to be part of this open-source project.